Slayer95/aura-bot/README.md

 ## Getting started

-First, get the Aura executable file.
+First, get an Aura release.
 They are already provided for Windows 32-bit and 64-bit.
 For Linux, or OS X, you will need to build it yourself.
 See [BUILDING.md][4] for instructions.

 To run the executable, you will need to use a command line.
 In Windows, open Command Prompt